FikrYemane/CS-499/README.md

 6. Course Outcomes

 ## Professional Self-Assessment
-As I reflect on my journey through the Computer Science program at Southern New Hampshire University, I recognize the significant growth and development I have experienced both personally and professionally.
-My academic pursuits and practical projects have equipped me with the skills and knowledge necessary to excel in the fast-paced and ever-evolving field of technology.
+Reflecting on my journey through the Computer Science program at Southern New Hampshire University, I recognize the significant growth and development I have experienced both personally and professionally.
+My academic pursuits and practical projects have equipped me with the skills and knowledge necessary to excel in the fast-paced and ever-evolving technology field.
 Beginning my studies in 2020, I have spent the past 4 years immersed in computer science, gaining a comprehensive understanding of the field's theoretical and practical aspects.
 Throughout this program, I have delved into various subjects, including software design and engineering, algorithms and data structures, and database management.
 Each course has contributed to building a solid foundation in programming, problem-solving, and analytical thinking.
 My coursework and projects have provided me with hands-on experience in multiple programming languages and development environments.
 I have become proficient in languages such as HTML/CSS, Javascript, Java, C++, Python, and SQL, and have developed a strong grasp of software development methodologies, including Agile and DevOps.
-These skills have enabled me to design, develop, and optimize complex software systems that are both efficient and maintainable.
+These skills have enabled me to design, develop, and optimize complex, efficient and maintainable software systems.

 ## Software Design and Engineering: Atrifact 1 Fitness Tracking App
 For the software engineering and design category, I have selected my fitness tracking app developed for the CS 360 course as the artifact.
 This app serves as a practical example of my skills in designing and implementing a complete software solution.
 To enhance my fitness tracking app in alignment with software engineering and design principles, I plan to focus on improving security, user-friendliness, and memory efficiency.
 For security, I will integrate new authentication for robust user authentication, ensuring that user data is protected by industry-standard protocols.